dmw2166/ASIC2026/README.md

 1. Go to **https://www.anaconda.com/download**.
 You can skip the email signup by clicking *Skip registration*.
 2. Download the installer for your operating system.
 On macOS, choose the version matching your chip — Apple Silicon (M1/M2/M3/M4) or Intel.
 If you're unsure, click the Apple menu → *About This Mac* and look at "Chip."
 3. Run the installer and accept all the default options.
 It's a large download (~700 MB) and may take several minutes to install.

-> If the installer is too large for your machine, you can install **Miniconda** instead (https://www.anaconda.com/docs/getting-started/miniconda/install) and then install Anaconda Navigator from inside it.
-For most people, the regular Anaconda installer is the simpler path.

 ---